 Finally, a layer normalization is conducted after computing self-attention scores and the feed-forward of each encoder block, leading to a robust output.
 Instead of batch normalization, the layer normalization could achieve better estimation performance since our input signals maintain periodic patterns.

-To deliver regression on SBP, DBP, and SpO₂, we adopt fully connected layers to project representation vectors learned by transformer encoder blocks onto a scalar for each task:
+To deliver regression on SBP, DBP, and SpO₂, we adopt fully connected layers to project embedding vectors learned by transformer encoder blocks onto a scalar for each task: